gabrieli/swarm-coding/docs/testing/TEST_COVERAGE.md

 # Test Coverage Guide

-This guide outlines test coverage requirements, measurement tools, and best practices for maintaining high-quality test coverage in the Pulse project.
+This guide outlines test coverage requirements, measurement tools, and best practices for maintaining high-quality test coverage in your project.

 ## Coverage Requirements